If you are trying, for the first time, to do your gel nails at home, you are in the right place.

 So here’s my complete beginner’s gel nails guide and gel extensions tutorial.

-Because yes, I become such a pro in a short period of time that I ALSO use gel extensions now, haha
+Because yes, I became such a pro in a short period of time that I ALSO use gel extensions now, haha

 This post may contain affiliate links.
 That means if you click and buy, I may receive a small commission (at zero cost to you).
 Please see my full disclosure policy for details.